dward2/BME547/Lectures/exceptions.md

 that something has gone wrong and needs to be fixed for continued operation.

 ### How to raise an exception
-To raise an exception in Python to indicate an error, we se the `raise` command.
+To raise an exception in Python to indicate an error, we use the `raise` command.
 An example:
 ```python
 raise ValueError("This message string gives more information and context about"